Lack of sleep costs billions to the economy

 6. Have a shorter ‘feeding window.’

 Eat less at night and cut down the number of hours for your ‘feeding window,’ You may have heard of intermittent fasting?
 Research has shown that the benefits of intermittent fasting are vast.
-One of which is improved sleep as well as more energy.
+Moreover, may help you improve your sleep and boost your energy.
 Check out the fast diet.

 7. Exercise regularly

-Exercise without a doubt is probably the greatest activity you can participate in to help improve your night’s sleep.
-In one research study, people who exercise all advised they slept better.
-Not only does it physically make you tired but it creates endorphins which help you feel better.
-When you feel better you will be more productive and fulfilled and likely to sleep better.
-And of course, exercise is a positive health benefit!
+Exercise is probably the greatest activity you can participate in to improve your night’s sleep.
+In one research study, people who exercise advised they slept better.
+Furthermore, not only does you feel physically, exercising creates endorphins which help boost your mood.
+When you feel better you are more productive and fulfilled and likely to sleep better.
+Moreover, exercise is a positive health benefit.

-Ultimately, you are the one who should determine exactly how much sleep you need and if you suffer from a lack of sleep.
-Decide today that getting a good night’s sleep consistently is of high importance to you living a fulfilled, productive and healthy life.
-Take some time creating good habits and rituals around sleep.
-Create a good sleep environment and persist with strategies and rigorous testing and measuring to ensure that your habits support your optimal night’s sleep.
+Ultimately, you are the one who determines exactly how much sleep you require and if you are sleep deprived.
+Decide today that getting a good night’s sleep consistently is of high importance to your overall wellbeing and living your best life.
+Create good habits and rituals around sleep and bedtime.
+Stick to your new rituals and test and measure to ensure your habits are supporting an optimal night’s sleep.

 Not only will your mood improve, but so will your health, productivity and life fulfilment.
 And that has to be a good thing!